jrm2026/jaymcdaniel-com/src/content/posts/how-the-strategic-buyer-or-hypothetical-buyer-sets-fair-value-in-a-buyout.md

 title: How the Strategic Buyer or Hypothetical Buyer Sets Fair Value in a Buyout
 answerFirst: Fair value measures the enterprise, not the block of equity interests owned by one of the owners.
-In a judicially supervised dissolution, think about hHow a credible strategic buyer changes the number in an LLC or shareholder buyout,
+In a judicially supervised dissolution, think about how a credible strategic buyer changes the number in an LLC or shareholder buyou.
 pillar: Valuation
 tags:
   - Valuation Methodology